TommySpecs/LychParlour-photography/README.md

 - Josefin sans
 - Oswald fonts

-The Oswald font is used for titles and pieces of writting that need to be impactful due to the bold, eyecatching nature of the font.
+The Oswald font is used for titles and pieces of writing that need to be impactful due to the bold, eye-catching nature of the font.
-Where as Josefin felt like it flowed nicer and made the text look slightly less blocky and felt it gave flow to the site.
+Josefin felt like it flowed and made the text look slightly less blocky, adding flow to the entire site.

-### *image sourcing*
+### *Image Sourcing*

 Images for this site were sourced from my own photographs and two websites: